fsantanna/dceu/doc/manual-out.md

 ### 5.1.3.
 Pass

-The `pass` expression permits that an innocuous expression is used in the middle of a block:
+The `pass` statement permits that an innocuous expression is used in the middle of a block:

 ```